Eric Braeden, "The Young and the Restless" star, announces cancer diagnosis

 "I hate to be this personal, but I think this may be good for some older guys who may or may not listen to this," Braeden said.

-The actor said that he is still able to exercise and will continue to go to work filming "The Young and the Restless."
+The actor said that he can still exercise and will continue to go to work filming "The Young and the Restless."
 Braeden has starred as Victor on the CBS daytime soap opera since 1980.
 The show is now in its 50th season.

 "I've learned now to listen to my body more, and not go all out," Braeden said.
 "So if you've seen me a little under the weather, yeah, I have been, but I will lick this.
 This bastard ain't going to get me, I'm going to get it."